 Stick to East Europe: the flood of tourists tend to stick to the hot spots around Western Europe, so staying East eliminates a lot of traffic.
 Also staying out of the Contiki and organized tour group routes is an easy avoid.
 Eastern Europe has some amazing spots to visit, like Ukraine, Estonia, Latvia, Romania and Bulgaria, all some of my favorite countries on my trip.
 For some reason, they aren’t as popular on people’s euro travel plans, which also adds to their appeal.
 Also their incredibly low prices, friendly locals who are still excited by tourists and fantastic food make them unforgettable.

 – Lviv, Ukraine

-Visit Scandinavia: Although it might not be the best place to visit to save your pennies, it is definitely an amazing experience and a great place to keep out the way of others.
+Visit Scandinavia: Although it might not be the best place to visit to save your pennies, it is definitely an amazing experience and a perfect place to keep out the way of others.
 I spent six months living in Denmark, and it only made me eager to explore more of what the north of Europe has to offer.
 How could you not love a country where there are more bikes than people?
-Scandinavia just seem to do it all right, Denmark is constantly being named the happiest place in the world and you can see why when you are here.
-The bright colorful adorable houses, incredibly good-looking locals, amazing sense of style, culture, untouched nature and way of life make Scandinavia my favorite place in Europe.
-But, for some reason, it seems to always be left of everyone’s euro trip.
+Scandinavia just seem to do it all right, Denmark is constantly being named the happiest place in the world, and you can see why when you are here.
+The bright, colorful, adorable houses, incredibly good-looking locals, incredible sense of style, culture, untouched nature and way of life make Scandinavia my favorite place in Europe.
+But, for some reason, it seems to always be left off everyone’s euro trip.
 For this very reason, it means you can escape the tourists and explore this amazing part of the world relatively tourist annoyance free!
 Denmark, Sweden, Finland were some of the most incredible places I’ve ever been to, the nature in Finland is just breathtaking.
 Sadly, I didn’t make it to Norway, but friends have raved on about its mountains and hiking opportunities.

 – Copenhagen, Denmark